 Marijuana products may only be transported between licensed Marijuana Establishments by registered Marijuana Establishment agents.
 A licensed marijuana transporter may contract with a Marijuana Establishment to transport that licensee's marijuana products to other licensed establishments.
 All transported marijuana products are linked to the seed-to-sale tracking program.
 Any marijuana product that is undeliverable or is refused by the destination Marijuana Establishment shall be transported back to the originating establishment.
 All vehicles transporting marijuana products shall be staffed with a minimum of two Marijuana Establishment agents.
-At least one agent shall remain with the vehicle at all times that the vehicle contains marijuana products.
+At least one agent shall remain with the vehicle at all times that the vehicle contains marijuana or marijuana products.
 Prior to the products leaving a Marijuana Establishment, the originating Marijuana Establishment must weigh, inventory, and account for, on video, all marijuana products to be transported.
-Within eight hours after arrival at the receiving Marijuana Establishment, the receiving establishment must re-weigh, re-inventory, and account for, on video, all marijuana products to a during transportation.
+Within eight hours after arrival at the receiving Marijuana Establishment, the receiving establishment must re-weigh, re-inventory, and account for, on video, all marijuana products transported.
+Marijuana products must be packaged in sealed, labeled, and tamper or child-resistant packaging prior to and during transportation.
 In the case of an emergency stop during the transportation of marijuana products, a log must be maintained describing the reason for the stop, the duration, the location, and any activities of personnel exiting the vehicle.
 A Marijuana Establishment or a marijuana transporter transporting marijuana products is required to ensure that all transportation times and routes are randomized and remain within Massachusetts.